Captain Comet: 52 and Mystery in Space

-A year after the events of Infinite Crisis, Captain Comet was captured and tortured by Lady Styx, forcing him to jettison his primary consciousness from his body before death.
-His psychic self merged briefly with that of The Weird, which had been drifting in space since his death, and both were revived in new bodies.
-Captain Comet's new body re-formed at Hardcore Station—with golden eyes, a 20-year-old's physique, and the ability to teleport, although he had lost some strength.
+A year after the events of Infinite Crisis, Captain Comet is captured and tortured by Lady Styx, forcing him to jettison his primary consciousness from his body before death.
+His psychic self merges with The Weird, which had been drifting in space since his death, before both are revived in new bodies.
 Shortening his name to Comet and fostering the misconception that he was his own nephew, he searched for the remains of his old body on Hardcore Station, discovering that it had been stolen by the Eternal Light Corporation Church and he was being hunted by a team of their telepathic assassins.
 On breaking into the Eternal Light Corporation's building, he uncovered that brainwashed cloned telepaths were being grown from the charred remains of his corpse, which he destroyed.
 Becoming a fugitive, he hid from the E.L.C. so they could not use his new body to continue their cloning—allowing thousands of Hardcore residents to die when the E.L.C. cut off life support to a whole area of Hardcore Station to force them to surrender Comet.
 Eventually he destroyed all the clones and the E.L.C., also killing hundreds of their followers.

 Rann–Thanagar Holy War, Strange Adventures (vol 3) and R.E.B.E.L.S.

 Target of an assassination attempt by a surviving E.L.C. follower during a resurgence of the faith, Comet accepted an offer by Adam Strange to leave Hardcore Station and help quell growing religious fanaticism on Rann.
-He ended up working with Adam Strange, Hawkman, Starfire, The Weird, and the Prince Gavyn Starman against the influences of the warring Lord Synnar (a cosmic tyrant behind the Eternal Light Corporation) and Lady Styx on Rann and Thanagar (which once again set the two planets on course for war).
+He ended up working with Adam Strange, Hawkman, Starfire, The Weird, and the Starman against the influences of the warring Lord Synnar (a cosmic tyrant behind the Eternal Light Corporation) and Lady Styx on Rann and Thanagar (which once again set the two planets on course for war).
 Their interference was eventually key in Lord Synnar's plans to reach a higher plane of existence.

 Later, Comet learned from the future spirit of Synnar that he is destined to be one of "The Aberrant Six": a group critical to preventing Synnar (trapped in The Weird's body) from destroying the universe.
 Ultimately the Aberrant Six did not form, and the future Synnar was forced to leave after Comet's mercenary friend Eye was killed by Synnar's supreme god-enemy.
 Comet was entrusted with Eye's robot companion, Orb, until Synnar returns to "continue his negotiations".
 Comet then returned to Hardcore Station, and almost immediately joined Vril Dox's new R.E.B.E.L.S.
 He entered into a brief relationship with Starfire and helped defeat Starro, saving Rann, the Vega System and the galaxy.